Clavss/Javanaise/README.md

 To perform some burst tests on our Javanaise implementation:
 - launch the coordinator (src/jvn/JvnCoordImpl)
 - launch 2 burst servers (src/burst/Burst)
+	- One with argument 0 and the other with argument 1
 - launch the runner (src/burst/BurstRunner)